hemepositive/PC-lecture/index.md

 - Talking at people versus talking with people.

-  - We commonly come in and family say "you are the first people that is actually listen to me"
+  - We commonly come in and family say "you are the first people that have actually listened to me."
   - Physicians typically feel their conversations are successful if they got all the information out there.
-  - Families and patients have a different criteria for a successful conversation, mostly where they heard.
+  - Families and patients have a different criteria for a successful conversation, mostly were they heard.

 - Brutal description of CPR